hamrazhakeem/python-mini-projects/readme.md

 Feel free to fork this repository, add new mini projects, or improve the existing ones.
 Contributions are always welcome!

 ---

-## License
-This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----